Mass Spectrometry Curriculum Scope

 |---|---|---|

-Two structural isomers have the same \(M^+\) peak (same molecular formula) but different fragmentation patterns because they have different connectivity.
-This is a common exam question.
+Two structural isomers have the identical \(M^+\) peak (same molecular formula and molar mass) but different fragmentation patterns because of differing bond connectivities.
+This is a very common IB structured question.